 For sure you don’t want to lose the chance to see all the best azulejo-tiled architecture of Lisbon, so, why don’t take a ride on the historic Tram 28.

 But the city’s sheer abundance of gorgeousness, from azulejo-tiled architecture and stone-walled restaurants and bars around the atmospheric alleyways of Bairro Alto to the rust-orange wave of Alfama‘s mazelike mélange of rooftops, will leave visitors planning their next trip to Portugal.

-The ride will cost you just 2.85£, a really cheap tour guide to the best of Lisbon.
-The tram will start its ride from the Basilica de Estrela and go through the narrow streets of Baixa and up on the Hill of the Alfama and Graça.
+The ride will cost you just 2.85 euro, a really cheap tour guide to the best of Lisbon.
+The tram ride will start from the Basilica de Estrela and go through the narrow streets of Baixa and upon the Hill of the Alfama and Graça.

 The tram is the original running since the 1930s, renowned in few parts and in constant movement through the capital streets.
-When it crowded be careful, there are a lot of pickpockets waiting for you.
+When it crowded to be careful, there are a lot of pickpockets waiting for you.